 Anthony MacDonald Caputo’s practice focuses on complex commercial, financial products, and securities related litigation in both state and federal courts.
 He has handled a wide variety of commercial and contract disputes, securities litigation, and fraud actions.
-Anthony also devotes time to pro bono work on asylum matters.
+Mac also devotes time to pro bono work on asylum matters.

-- Two investment advisory firms pursuing contract and other claims related to the improper redemption of certain bonds in violation of their governing indentures.
+- Two investment advisory firms in pursuing contract and other claims related to the improper redemption of certain bonds in violation of their governing indentures.

-- MBIA, one of the world’s largest monoline insurers, in litigation brought by 18 of the world’s largest banks seeking to overturn MBIA’s corporate restructuring which, with the approval of the New York Department of Insurance (now the Department of Financial Services), established a separate company for MBIA’s municipal bond insurance business.
-After a several-week evidentiary proceeding, the New York Supreme Court ruled in favor of MBIA, upholding MBIA’s restructuring.
-The banks agreed to drop their challenge to MBIA’s restructuring, and MBIA then received $1.7 billion in cash and a $500 million line of credit for its municipal bond insurance business.
+- MBIA, one of the world’s largest monoline insurers, in litigation brought by 18 of the world’s largest banks seeking to overturn MBIA’s corporate restructuring which, with the approval of the New York Department of Insurance, established a separate company for MBIA’s municipal bond insurance business.
+After a several-week evidentiary proceeding, the New York Supreme Court upheld MBIA’s restructuring, and MBIA received $1.7 billion in cash and a $500 million line of credit for its municipal bond insurance business.

 - The indenture trustee for the pre-LBO notes in the Tribune Company bankruptcy and in litigation around the country related to fraudulent conveyance.
 We successfully opposed a motion to dismiss in California state court on sovereign immunity grounds.